Simon-leong/DubMaster/report.md

 We also added a hard constraint pass in the backend.
 Even if the LLM ignores a soft hint, `_enforce_user_constraints()` filters events to the selected output class and clamps event timing to the requested duration.
 If filtering removes everything, the backend creates a fallback event so the job still has a useful path forward.

-The planning prompt is intentionally strict because downstream code depends on a parseable event list.
+The planning prompt is strict on purpose: downstream code depends on a parseable event list.
 The actual prompt is longer, but the template looks like this:

 ```text
 System: